hansjovis/lynx/README.md

  - ✅ Added Redux to the stack.

 ## Plans for the future
+ - Add styling to the login page.
- - Setup build pipeline for styling.
+ - Create a build pipeline for the admin script files.
+ - Start fleshing out the admin by adding a sidebar navigation menu.